 During the period of the study, all of the shooters were males “who struggled to live up to masculine ideals.”
 They were usually labeled as “ineffectual nerds or geeks” who didn’t fit well within the school-based pecking order.
 Typically, the rampage killings took place in small, tight-knit communities that were relatively peaceful and had a strong family orientation.
 Newman points out that “densely interconnected networks of friends and family can be suffocating for youthful misfits” and they can experience “unbearable social claustrophobia.”

 The team also found that, in contrast to most popular explanations, no shooter suddenly “snapped” in some kind of rage.
 In fact, each killer carefully planned his assault and either spoke directly about his intention or gave significant clues as to what he was going to do.
 And, of course, the school is the natural public stage and, therefore, the symbolic target of frustration and aggression in a small town.
+Five conditions

 Based on the observations reported by her team, Newman believes that five conditions are necessary for a rampage shooting to occur.
 First, the shooter must see himself as being marginal to his social worlds.
 This can involve being bullied or ridiculed and feeling socially isolated.
 These unpleasant conditions create a sense of despair.
 Second, the shooter’s vulnerabilities become magnified, causing the perpetrator to ruminate and obsess over his difficulties.